The Chase (British game show): Cash Builder and Head-to-Head rounds

 The contestant is given three options by the Chaser at the start of the Head-to-Head round: play for the money earned in the Cash Builder and start three steps down the board (requiring five correct answers to reach home), accept a higher offer and start two steps down, or accept a lower offer and start four steps down.
 The lower offer can be zero or even a negative amount if the team has already banked some money.
 Once the starting position is selected, the host asks a series of multiple-choice questions to the contestant and the Chaser, both of whom individually select one of the three answer options on keypads.
-After either person locks in a guess, the other must do so within five seconds or be locked out for that turn.
-A correct answer moves the person who gave it one step down the board while a wrong answer or lock-out leaves them where they are.
+After either person locks in a guess, the other must do so within five seconds or else be frozen out for that turn.
+A correct answer moves the person who gave it one step down the board, while a miss or freeze-out leaves them where they are.

-If the contestant reaches home without being caught, they advance to the Final Chase and their money is added to the team's prize fund (or deducted, if they took a negative amount).
-If the chaser catches up, the contestant is eliminated and the money is forfeited.
-If all four contestants are caught by the chaser, they nominate one contestant to play the Final Chase alone.
+If the contestant reaches the bottom of the board while still ahead of the Chaser, they advance to the Final Chase and their money is added to the team's prize fund (or deducted, if they took a negative amount).
+If the Chaser overtakes the contestant, they are eliminated from the game and the money is forfeited.
+If all four contestants are caught by the Chaser, they nominate one contestant to play the Final Chase alone.

+Contestants who are blind or visually impaired, or who are deaf or hearing impaired, are allowed to have a helper present who can assist in conveying information to them as needed.
+The helper may not suggest answers or take any other active role in the game.
+Contestants who are unable to stand for an extended period may use a chair as needed during the game.